 almost arching the back of it.

-This technique I practiced for a long time and found that "voila!"
+I practiced this technique for a long time and found that with the word"voila!"

-sound that most of my classmates are still struggling with all because I took the sound of what resembled the "R"
+sound that most of my classmates are still struggling.
+This is because I took a similar sound that resembled the "R"

-made in French and applied the technique to pronounce it.
+sound made in French and applied this technique to pronounce it.

-To practice this on the violin some people will blindfold themselves while one note on the piano is played aloud, and without looking
+To practice perfect pitch on the violin, some people will blindfold themselves while one note on the piano is played aloud, and, without looking

-they will try to find the note on their string.
+, they will try to find the note on the violin's strings.

 At first you can sometimes locate a note pretty close to it and slur up to the correct note.

 However, usually you will not just land right on it, your brain doesn't see the note in its head, you're not programmed.

 So, in speaking we too must develop the idea for where the sounds of letters fall within our scale of speaking.